happytm/BatteryNode/README.md

 User's proximity tothe particular sensor device can be located using proberequest protocol thereby allowing further automation.

+## OTA update using github

+Simply placing .bin file to github and publishing MQTT command from MQTT client app all sensor devices on the network can be updated with latest firmware.

+# Concept in detail:

 Low battery powered ESP8266 devices using Adhoc Network protocol described (inspiration for me) by Anthony Elder at https://github.com/HarringayMakerSpace/sonoff-adhoc.